 Telemarketing techniques are, of course, key but no technique in the world will overcome a weak message and an ill-defined target market, delivered by an uninspired telemarketer.

-Telemarketer training and telemarketing techniques are crucial.
-So make sure your telemarketers get the appropriate telemarketing skills before they call.
-Also, ensure they are well briefed and motivated to make calls.
+Telemarketer training and effective telemarketing techniques are crucial.
+So make sure that you empower your telemarketers with appropriate telemarketing skills before they pick up the phone.
+Also, ensure they are well briefed, and motivated to make calls.

-If we assume that the above has been done, then it comes down to target audience definition and scoping a good call structure.
+If we assume that the above has been done when it comes down to the target audience definition and scoping a good call structure.

 In terms of message, this is vital.
 We live in a commoditised world and your prospects may well have incumbent suppliers.
-If you want to generate more sales leads and make more appointments, you have to build rapport and overcome objections but you absolutely need a compelling message.
+If you want to generate more sales leads and make more appointments, you have to build rapport and overcome objections.
+However, you absolutely need a compelling message.
 I always stress that you need to answer two questions.

 - Why should they see you?

 The answer lies in identifying needs based on issues or pains.
-If there are things that aren’t working for them or if they have problems looming that you can resolve for them, you have a better chance.
+If there are things that aren’t working for them, or if they have problems looming that you can resolve for them, you have a better chance.
 We call it pain or gain.
 Scour your industry and identify hot topics that could be hot buttons.
-Identify coming legislation that you can help them handle.
-Show them a way of doing what they are doing now but faster or more inexpensively that drives bottom line.
-If that’s supported by client testimonials and case studies, all the better.
+Identify forthcoming legislation that you can help them handle.
+Show them a way of doing what they are doing now but faster or more inexpensively that drives the bottom line.
+If you can support this with client testimonials and case studies, all the better.